hafsah1976/Week2Challenge-portfolio/README.md

 ## Installation

-The URL will mostly work in all the browsers.
-Preferred Browser is Google Chrome and the extension Chrome DevTools Extension to view the source code.
-GitHub is the cloud service for projects/repositories.
+The URL will mostly work in all browsers.
+The preferred Browser is Google Chrome and the extension Chrome DevTools Extension to view the source code.
+GitHub is a cloud service for projects/repositories.
 You can simply visit the URL to view the repository in your browser: [GitHub](https://github.com/hafsah1976/hafsah-professional-portfolio)

 ## Usage

 [View My Professional Portfolio](https://hafsah1976.github.io/hafsah-professional-portfolio/)

 The webpage follows accessibility standards.
-A potential employer, can use this website  to view information about me , my work, and reach out to me if they think that I am a suitable candidate for their organization.
+A potential employer can use this website  to view information about me, and my work, and reach out to me if they think that I am a suitable candidate for their organization.

 ![SCREENSHOT](assets/images/PORTFOLIO-SCREENSHOT.jpg)